 With large picture windows opening onto the central courtyard, the living room is defined by a long, L-shaped cushioned sofa running across two walls.
 A tall painted screen leads to a spectacular bathroom, where Pardo has created a space based on small and large circles.
 The round mirrors are placed so that they reflect in an endless repetition and are bisected by an island containing a sink and storage in the middle of the room.

 A blue stucco spiral staircase leads up to the bedrooms, where Pardo has repeated the ceiling height of the ground-floor rooms.
 The cool, mint-green master bedroom has long, room-height slit windows of uneven spacing that have carefully planned views of the sky and the uppermost green leaves of the courtyard palms below.
 Above the bed, covered in a bright-red bedspread, open shelves painted red hold a growing collection of suitcases.
 Pardo uses mirrors to change the boundaries of the rooms; the master bathroom holds a 20-foot-tall mirror that looks back into the bedroom.
 A flourishing roof garden adds to the bedroom views and stretches across to another vibrant bedroom and bathroom.
+Guest access You will have access to the full house.
+Other things to note Casa 64 has been featured in various art and design Magazines, and was built as a part of an exhibition with a gallery in London.

 Add dates for prices